-John Drake was a special operative for NATO, specializing in security assignments against any subversive element that threatened world peace.
-The series featured exotic locales from all over the world, but it was relatively down-to-earth and realistic--especially when compared to its successor, "Secret Agent".
+John Drake is a special operative for NATO, specializing in security assignments against any subversive element which threatened world peace.
+The series featured exotic locales from all over the world, as his assignments frequently took him to Africa, Latin America, and the Far East.
 Written by

 Although hugely successful in Europe, this show failed to find an audience in American syndication and was cancelled after one season.
 By the time production resumed in 1964, the James Bond fad had hit and Americans were more receptive to the idea of a spy TV series.
 See more »